sudarshana/neuroanatomy/README.md

-# Neuroanatomy
+# Neuroscience

-This is a dictionary of neuroanatomy terms.
+This is a dictionary of neuroscience terms.
 The dictionary is created using multiple AI tools, plus secondary research.

 I am a post-grad Applied Neuroscience student at King's College London.
 Have hundreds of flash cards, wanted something more permanent.
 The content is accurate to the best of my knowledge.